phurwicz/hover/README.md

 > Python: 3.7+
 >
-> OS: OSX & Linux (including Windows Subsystem for Linux)
+> OS: Macintosh & Linux

 To get the latest release version: `pip install hover`

-Feel free to [open an issue](https://github.com/phurwicz/hover/issues/new) if you would like `conda` or `conda-forge` support.
+-   Feel free to [open an issue](https://github.com/phurwicz/hover/issues/new) if you would like `conda` or `conda-forge` support.

+For Windows users, we recommend [Windows Subsystem for Linux](https://docs.microsoft.com/en-us/windows/wsl/about).
+-   `Hover` itself it pure-Python and can be installed on Windows.
+However, optional dependencies like `umap-learn` may require C++ build tools.
+Compared with actively tracking Windows support for those, it would be much simpler to use WSL.

 ## :book: Resources